plone/training/chapter12.rst

 Using portal_catalog
 --------------------

-Let's say we want so show a list of all the talks that were submitted for our counference.
+Let's say we want so show a list of all the talks that were submitted for our conference.
 We can just go to the folder and select a display-method that suits us.
-But none does because we want to show the target-audience in out listing.
+But none does because we want to show the target-audience in our listing.

 So we need to get all the talks.
 For this we use the python-class of the view to query the catalog for the talks.

 The catalog is like a search-engine for the content on our site.
 It holds information about all the objects as well as some of their attributes like title, decription, workflow_state, keywords that they were tagged with, author, content_type, it's path in the site etc. But it does not hold the content of "heavy" fields like images or files, richtext-fields and field that we just defined ourselves.

 It is the fast way to get content that exists in the site and do something with it.
-From the results ob the catalog we can get the objects themselves but often we don't need them, but only the properties that the results already have.
+From the results of the catalog we can get the objects themselves but often we don't need them, but only the properties that the results already have.

 ::